 James Farley was a prodigious networker and was famous for never forgetting the names of anyone he met.
 He was the gatekeeper of the Roosevelt administration and controlled the allocation of all presidential appointments.

 He also helped bring an end to Prohibition and to develop closer ties between America and the Roman Catholic Church.
 In 1933 he traveled to Rome where he had an audience with Pope Pius XI and Cardinal Pacelli who was to later become Pope Pius the XII.

-Whilst FDR is known for his New Deal which revitalized the US economy during the great depression, it was Farley that put together the coalition of Catholics, Labour unions, Business leaders, African Americans and Farmers, that helped make the deal work.
+Whilst FDR is known for his New Deal which revitalized the US economy during the Great Depression, it was Farley that put together the coalition of Catholics, labor unions, Business leaders, African Americans, and farmers that helped make the deal work.

 With the winds of war blowing in Europe, the astute Farley used his close ties with Irish American congressmen to defeat the Ludlow Amendment, a 1939 attempt by Congress to limit the foreign affairs powers of the President.